A RESPONSIVE AND DYNAMIC INSTITUTION

 In the event that more than one candidate is well-suited and likely available for nomination, Delos will take into account questions of diversity.

-While Delos does not maintain a formal list of potential arbitrators, Delos will take account of registrations in striving to nominate, at its entire discretion, the best suited candidate(s) for each case.
+While Delos does not maintain a formal list of potential arbitrators, Delos will take account of registrations in its network of potential arbitrators in striving to nominate, at its entire discretion, the best suited candidate(s) for each case.

-To join the Delos network of potential arbitrators, register here as a free member of Delos.
-Then, from the drop-down menu, select 'Arbitrator Profile'.
+To join the Delos network of potential arbitrators, register here as a free member of Delos, and then fill out your arbitrator profile.
 You can edit and update your profile at your convenience.
-If you are already logged in as a member, click here to go straight to your arbitrator profile page.
+When completing your profile, you can also choose to display it (or specific parts of it) in Delos's public arbitrator database to make it globally accessible.

 In case of questions, you can write to the Delos Secretariat at firstname.lastname@example.org.